jota-br/ostro-veda-Logger/README.md

 # Logger Class

-The `Logger` class in the `ostro.veda` package provides functionality for logging exceptions to a file.
+The `Logger` class in the `main.java.ostro.veda` package provides functionality for logging exceptions to a file.
 It includes methods to format the stack trace of an exception and write it to a log file.

 ## Features